theodorosmalezidis/Affordable_Housing_Production/Section 1 - Project Overview/README.md

 ![construction_types](/Section%201%20-%20Project%20Overview/images/construction_type_bar_chart.png)
 *Bar chart for Completed Projects by Borough.
 This visualization was created with ChatGPT after importing my SQL query results*

 Pretty close, but the Preservation type edged ahead.
+This might indicate that the city is balancing its efforts between maintaining existing affordable housing (Preservation) and creating new affordable housing units (New Construction).